islahh/jsnad-certification-prep/before-exam/before-exam.md

 - 1st - Complete the quizzes: https://courses.dwf.dev/docs/javascript/jsnad-course-notes#quizzes
   - there are some answers in the site wrong (but you can check the Node.JS docs for answers)
-- 2nd - Read the summary at the end of this file
+- 2nd - Read the summaries at this file
 - 3rd - Review exercises you've solved yourself
 - 4th - Focus on the topics with the highest weight in the exam and review related exercises
+  - Remember, don't waste your time on hard questions at the start of the exam.

 ## "Quick Summary"